-Another tip for any home is to have smoke detectors and make sure they are working at least once a month.
-Every home needs a smoke detector on every floor so everyone in the house has the chance to get to safety.
+Another tip for any home is to have smoke detectors and test them at least once a month.
+Every home needs a smoke detector on every floor, so everyone in the house has the chance to get to safety.

-When dealing with wood-burning stoves, in particular, make sure you dispose of the ashes properly.
-To dispose of the ashes you should have a small shovel for the stove as well as a designated trash can.
+When dealing with wood-burning stoves, in particular, it is important to make sure you dispose of the ashes properly.
+To dispose of the ashes, you should have a small shovel for the stove as well as a designated trash can.
 Ideally, you should clean the ashes out after every use.

 Tips for Fireplaces

-When you are dealing specifically with a fireplace there are a few more precautions you will need to take.
+When you are dealing specifically with a fireplace, there are a few more precautions you will need to take.
 One is that you need to ensure you have some sort screen or gate in front of your fireplace.
 The gate’s sole purpose is to keep the fire in the fireplace and to keep your pets and children out of the fire.
-Also, do not put any kind of rug in front of the fireplace (or woodstove) because if something were to get out of either, the rig would be the first thing to catch on fire.
+Also, do not put any kind of rug in front of the fireplace (or woodstove), because if a spark or ember were to get out of either, the rug would be the first thing to catch on fire.

 You also need to clean your chimney and flue frequently.
-If you don’t, the smoke will have nowhere else to go but back into your house, which could cause a lot of smoke damage if not an actual fire.
+If you don’t, the smoke will have nowhere else to go but back into your house, which could cause a lot of smoke damage and possibly an actual fire.